Juan Manuel de Rosas: Estanciero

 The landed aristocracy of Spanish descent considered the illiterate, mixed-race gauchos, who comprised the majority of the population, to be ungovernable and untrustworthy.
 The gauchos were tolerated because there was no other labour force available, but were treated with contempt by the landowners.
 Rosas got along well with the gauchos in his service, despite his harsh, authoritarian temperament.
 He was known to dress like them, joke with them, take part in their horse-play, and pay them well, but he never allowed them to forget that he was their master rather than their equal.
 Shaped by the colonial society in which he lived, Rosas was conservative, an advocate of hierarchy and authority, like the other great landowners in the region.

 Rosas acquired a working knowledge of administering ranch lands and, beginning in 1811, took charge of his family's estancias.
 In 1813, he married Encarnación Ezcurra, daughter of a wealthy family from Buenos Aires.
-He soon afterwards sought to establish a career for himself, leaving his parents' estate.
+Soon afterwards, he sought to establish a career for himself, leaving his parents' estate.
 He produced salted meat and acquired landholdings in the process.
 As the years passed he became an estanciero (rancher) in his own right, accumulating land while establishing a successful partnership with second cousins from the politically powerful Anchorena clan.
 His hard work and organisational skills in deploying labour were key to his success, rather than creating new or applying nontraditional approaches to production.